mbenoukaiss/automate/README.md

 You can then write the following in your `main.rs`.
 This simple example will respond Hello <name of the user>! to any user posting a message in any channel while ignoring messages from bots.
+In order for this example to work, you need to define the `DISCORD_API_TOKEN` environment variable.
+You can create a bot and generate a token on [Discord's developers portal](https://discordapp.com/developers/applications/).

 ```
 use automate::{tokio, async_trait};